abbottjord94/pygame-framework/examples/pygame-space-invaders/design_diary.md

   * Enemies spawn in waves and get faster each wave, as does the player's fire rate,
   * A Boss-type enemy, which requires several shots to take down but is much slower

+Overall the game functions well, although the gameplay is not practical beyond a few waves.
+Additionally, bosses become much easier as your fire rate increases, since your bullets do the same amount of damage to it.
+Changes to the mechanics of the bullets and enemies could solve these issues, but as a technical demonstration, this game shows some of what can be done in PyGame.

 ![MenuGif](https://github.com/abbottjord94/pygame-framework/blob/master/examples/pygame-space-invaders/menu.gif)